shimu0215/shimu0215.github.io/aboutme.md

 #### ATMAN INTELLIGENT TECHNOLOGY CO.
 LTD
 NLP and Java engineer Aug.
 2020-Feb.
 2021

-ATMAN is a start-up company founded by a Microsoft team, which is committed to providing information upgrading services(mainly based on NLP and GNN) for pharmaceutical enterprises and research institutions.
+ATMAN is a start-up company founded by a Microsoft team, which is committed to providing information upgrading services(mainly based on NLP and GNN) for the pharmaceutical industry.
-My team mainly serves Sanofi, the world's leading pharmaceutical enterprise, and our products have received high praise from users.
+My team mainly serves Sanofi and our products have received high praise from users.

-I am responsible for developing and training the function of analyzing medical literature with CRF model, and supporting the construction of Knowledge graph with analysis results.
+I am responsible for developing and training the model of analyzing medical literature, and supporting the construction of Knowledge graph with analysis results.
 I am also responsible for designing our data structure and guiding and managing colleagues responsible for data annotation.